 Asbestos Risks Associated with the Enterprise

-The frequent damages incurred during the military operations raised the risk of asbestos exposure for those who were present aboard of the Big E. Similarly, the repairs required by this vessel also exposed the workers who conducted them to notable amounts of asbestos.
-It wasn't uncommon for the ships that were used during the Second World War to be sent in shipyards for maintenance and refurbishment.
+The frequent damages incurred during the military operations raised the risk of asbestos exposure for those who were present aboard the Big E. Similarly, the repairs required by this vessel also exposed the workers who conducted them to notable amounts of asbestos.
+It wasn't uncommon for the ships that were used during the Second World War to be sent to shipyards for maintenance and refurbishment.
 Moreover, these vessels were often upgraded with innovations that could boost their performance and resistance.
-But for the people who performed all these works, the risks of developing an asbestos-related disease grew higher because they were basically spending hours and days inhaling this substances' fibers which were present everywhere aboard of the carriers: in pipes, boilers, pumps, turbines and even in the vessel's walls.
+But for the people who performed all these works, the risks of developing an asbestos-related disease grew higher because they were basically spending hours and days inhaling this substance's fibers which were present everywhere aboard the carriers: in pipes, boilers, pumps, turbines, and even in the vessel's walls.
 Besides, each time a bomb hit the vessel, its crew members inhaled the toxic mineral that was contained in the ship's walls and equipment.
-This was inevitable because a collision automatically broke off the asbestos fibers from the insulation and released them in the air.
+This was inevitable because a collision automatically broke off the asbestos fibers from the insulation and released them into the air.

 The construction and refurbishment of the Enterprise were done using massive quantities of asbestos, which, again, was the norm back in those days.

 Navy members who worked on Enterprise and shipyard employees who handled the repairs were unknowingly and involuntarily exposed to asbestos particles.
 Yet, they might not have been aware of this mineral's devastating impact for years because asbestos diseases have a long latency period that can go as far as 50 years.
 During the latency period, the conditions triggered by asbestos remain unknown because they don't present any symptoms.
-So, people who worked on the Enterprise in their youth might have found out during the past years that they developed a condition like asbestosis or mesothelioma.
+So, people who worked in the Enterprise in their youth might have found out during the past years that they developed conditions like asbestosis or mesothelioma.
 If the first is a lifelong disease that can be managed, unfortunately, the second's expectancy period is as little as 2 years.

 To help you access this reward faster and easier, you should contact a lawyer who has proven experience in handling asbestos cases.